-This chapter provides a Medical Benefits Chart that lists your covered services as a member of Aetna Better Health of Virginia (HMO D-SNP).
+This chapter provides a Medical Benefits Chart that lists your covered services as a member of Aetna Medicare Better Health (HMO D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.